Atundebarnabas/Atundebarnabas/README.md

 - 👋 Hi, I’m @Atundebarnabas
 - 👀 I’m interested in ...
-Sodtware Development
+Software Development
 - 🌱 I’m currently learning ...
 Php and Mysql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... atundebarnabas@gmail.com